modxorg/Docs/en/revolution/2.x/case-studies-and-tutorials/developing-an-extra-in-modx-revolution/developing-an-extra-in-modx-revolution,-part-ii.md

  From there, go ahead and click the 'Create New' button above the grid to load a Create Namespace window.
 Input these values into the form:

 - **Name** - doodles
-- **Core Path** - /www/doodles/core/components/doodles/
+- **Core Path** - {core\_path}components/doodles/
-- **Assets Path** - /www/doodles/assets/components/doodles/
+- **Assets Path** - {assets\_path}components/doodles/

  Let's explain.
 This gives us a Namespace key of 'doodles', which we can reference our Namespace with.
 Secondly, we're pointing the path to our doodles core directory that we've been developing in.
 This tells MODX to load the controller files that load the CMP (more on that in a sec) from that directory, which is what we want.
-When someone else installs this component later, their Namespace path will look like:

-> {core\_path}components/doodles/

 Because that's where we'll be installing the files with the Transport Package.
-However, setting it to an absolute path in our environment allows us to develop it outside of the MODX webroot.
+However, setting it to an **absolute path** in our environment allows us to develop it outside of the MODX webroot.

- Likewise the Assets Path allows MODx to find our assets files.

  Now you can go to the System Settings, and edit the two settings you added for doodles.core\_path and doodles.assets\_url and set their Namespace to 'doodles' and their Area Lexicon Entry to 'Doodles'.